ewynn610/rescueSim/README.md

-# Rescue: REpeated measures Single Cell RNA-seqUEncing Data Simulation
+# Rescue: REpeated measures Single Cell RNA-seqUEncing data simulation
 ## Getting started

 Rescue is a package for simulating repeated measures scRNA-Seq data.
 It can be installed from github using the following code: